 Decorate with Buttercream Frosting

 Baby showers, theme party birthdays (mermaids anyone?), Halloween - there's so many reasons to decorate a cake or cupcakes.
 Classic American buttercream frosting is perfect for that, as it's pretty stable and easy to work with.
-If you live in a really warm climate, an American buttercream may melt and I'd suggest trying a Swiss Meringue Buttercream Frosting instead.

 This amount of frosting is enough for a 9-inch layer cake or 24 cupcakes, using these flower decorations.
 Use a piping bag with a star tip, place the tip on the center of the cupcake, start piping while you move the piping bag in a circular motion.
-This is the perfect amount of frosting while still looking pretty!
-Add some sprinkles or a few fondant cut-outs and you'd be ready for anything.

 Classic American Buttercream Frosting

 This frosting is, as mentioned above, enough for 24 cupcakes or a 9-inch layer cake.
-If you like a tall, cool looking frosting, I would double this recipe.
+If you like a tall, cool-looking frosting, I would double this recipe.

 How to Make Spiced Brown Buttercream Frosting

 A bit of a summary from the above paragraph on how to brown butter: In a light bottomed saucepan, add equal-ish sized cubes of butter and melt on medium.
 Let it brown for about 7-10 minutes or until there's brown bits at the bottom and it smells nutty.
-Stir or swirl the pan occasionally.
-It will froth a bit, but that's normal.
-Let the brown butter cool for 5 minutes, meanwhile, make the rest.

 Add all the other ingredients to a large bowl and mix using either a stand mixer or hand mixer.
 Mix 2-3 minutes before adding in the brown butter.
 Mix until creamy.
 Keep in an airtight container in the fridge for 2 weeks.